 The percentage of Welsh speakers is 31.7% below the level of 70% that has been identified as the level where the language is probably viable.
-In addition, between 2001 and 2011, there was a 5.4% decrease in the number of Welsh speakers in the centre.
+In addition, between 2001 and 2011, there was a 5.4% decrease in the number of Welsh speakers in the centre, which equated to a 0.2% reduction in the proportion of Welsh speakers.
 Housing affordability is a significant issue in Beaumaris.
 The high numbers of second homes/holiday homes are also a significant problem.
 Census figures show that the percentage of population aged 3-15 years who speak Welsh has fallen 10.8% between 2001 and 2011 in Beaumaris ward (2011 Census).
 This suggests that out-migration among local young families is a problem with the lack of affordable housing a possible factor.
-This means that it is extremely important to try to hold on to this group in order to maintain the language in the area.
-It is also noted that the proportion of people born outside Wales and who do not speak Welsh is low, suggesting that there is not a strong Welsh culture in the area and a lack of opportunities to learn Welsh.
+This means that it is extremely important to try to hold on to and attract this group in order to maintain the language in the area.
+It is also noted that the proportion of people born outside Wales and who do not speak Welsh is low, suggesting that there is not a strong Welsh culture in the area and a lack of opportunities to use the language on a day by day basis or to learn Welsh.
 There is a real need for affordable housing for local people (especially young families).
-In view of this and because this centre is likely to fall within the Local Market Housing policy, it is not appropriate to refer more growth than has been identified.
+One housing allocation is proposed within the Centre, which already has the benefit of planning permission.
+It is anticipated that the rest of the units required to achieve the indicative housing target will be delivered on small windfall sites and by using existing buildings.
+This should mean that new housing will be delivered incrementally.
+Only affordable housing and local market housing will be permitted in this settlement under Policy TAI5.
+This should help local people to purchase or rent homes here, which in turn, should contribute towards having a positive effect on the Welsh language.